1coderookie/Kobra2ProInsights/docs/troubleshooting.md

 Most likely you are running them with *too much pressure* against the rails, means, you need to slightly adjust the position using the eccentric nuts and turn the belonging wheels a tiny bit away from the rail.
 The other possible cause is a misalignment of the wheels.
 As the wheels are running along that v-slot, heavy wear and tear occurs if they aren't positioned correctly and if they're running a bit slanted in the slots.
 This can happen if something went wrong when installing them initially.
 In that case inspect the position as well and check if the bolts, spacers and eccentric nuts are mounted correctly.

 ---

+## Debris On The SG15 Bearings And Rails
+Debris of the bearings and rails can be considered as being normal - *to a certain degree*.

+As both parts are made out of metal, wear and tear does occur.

+Imho three main causes can be mentioned:
+- The bearings are running too tight along the rails.
+- The bearings are misaligned.
+- The bearings and rails aren't lubed.

+For avoiding this as much as possible, do maintenance regularly, which means cleaning and lubricating the parts.
+Also check the position of the bearings - if they're running too tight along the rails, an increased amount of wear and tear will be caused.

+See the following picture where you can clearly see a wear and tear, in this case of the rail's surface.
+According to the user who took this picture, this is the state after printing about one spool of filament - which is absolutely not "normal"!

+(add pic rails wear & tear)

+The reason for this was most likely the bearings being positioned too tight to the rail.
+Insufficient lubrification also plays a role as mentioned, but in this case the user did apply lube.

+---

 ## Wrong Temperature Is Read
 If an obviously wrong temperature is read (like e.g. 10° for the bed when you have 25° room temperature or even a negative temperature when it's obvously not *that* cold), then it's most likely that you face a faulty wire.
-The wires inside of the wires tend to break due to the movement and poor quality, and when only a few wires are left, the resistance becomes bigger - which results in an obviously faulty reading.
+The starnds inside of the wires tend to break due to the movement and poor quality, and when only a few wires are left, the resistance becomes bigger - which results in an obviously faulty reading.
-See the section ["Err: MINTEMP/MAXTEMP/THERMAL RUNAWAY"](#err-mintempmaxtempthermal-runaway) and the reasons listed there as well as the possible solutions for further information.

 ---